Frequently asked questions related to COVID-19.

 - 2. How can councils assure themselves around safeguarding and volunteering?

 The Government has produced guidance for volunteers, voluntary organisations and for people requesting help from volunteers about safety.
 It also produced a factsheet with Frequently Asked Questions for volunteers including information on the Disclosure and Barring Service (DBS).

 The Government has produced a factsheet and their own set of Frequently Asked Questions to address specific concerns of volunteers involved in supporting the vulnerable people in their community: It should answer all your questions regarding Safeguarding and the Disclosure and Barring Service (DBS) for volunteers.

 ADASS have produced a short guide on safeguarding adults for coronavirus volunteers.

 - 1. How can I maintain social distancing measures in the cab of a refuse vehicle?

-The Waste Industry Safety and Health Forum have also published in response to COVID-19.
+The Waste Industry Safety and Health Forum have also published guidance on waste management activities in response to COVID-19.

-- 3. How should waste services be prioritised during the pandemic and staff redeployed?
+- 2. How should waste and recycling services be prioritised during severe staff shortages?

 Please liaise with your Regional Principal Adviser to help us determine how we best support councils and inform our conversations with government.